fredefox/par-tut/README.md

 > x = _
 ```

-The `_` -part here is the unevaluated part of the expression.
-We see
+The `_`-part here is the unevaluated part of the expression.
+We see that
-that nothing is evaluated immediately after the definition of `x`.
-We
+nothing is evaluated immediately after the definition of `x`.
+We can
-can force a value to be evaluated to *Weak Head Normal Form* or WHNF for
+force a value to be evaluated to *Weak Head Normal Form* (WHNF for
-short by using `seq`:
+short) by using `seq`:

 ``` {.sourceCode .haskell}
 § seq x ()